How to Highlight Blank Cells in Excel (4 Fruitful Ways)

 Highlight Blank Cells Using Conditional Formatting

-• Set the Format field and see the Preview window.
+• Set the Format field and check the output in the Preview window.

 Highlight Blank Cells Using Conditional Formatting